-Try to find a Ham (Amateur Radio), Neighborhood Watch or CERT radio operator nearby and ask them to help, which they’ll most likely do, but they may be inundated with other EmComm requests and not able to help you right away, especially if they’re the only one around with a means of communicating with the outside world.
+- Try to find a Ham (Amateur Radio), Neighborhood Watch or CERT radio operator nearby and ask them to help, which they’ll most likely do, but they may be inundated with other EmComm requests and not able to help you right away, especially if they’re the only one around with a means of communicating with the outside world.

 A two-way radio, whether it be a handheld, mobile (auto, truck, motorcycle or RV, etc.) or base station, is a radio that can both receive signals and transmit signals (called a transceiver), unlike a scanner, which is just a receiver – our radios all have a scanning capability as well, so they double as scanners and emergency personal, business or ham radios.

 In this section of the site, we’ll be posting a wealth of information about emergency radio communications, including everything you need to know about the various PRS (Personal Radio Service) radio operating bands such as GMRS (General Mobile Radio Service), MURS (Multi-Use Radio Service), FRS (Family Radio Service) and CB (Citizen’s Band), and which ones you should consider for your EmComm and emergency radio communications.
-We also recommend various quality Part 90 LMR superheterodyne dual-band radios that cover both VHF (Very High Frequency) and UHF (Ultra High Frequency) parts of the radio spectrum, and we’ll explain why soon.
+We also recommend various quality Part 90 LMR superheterodyne dual-band radios that cover both VHF (Very High Frequency) and UHF (Ultra High Frequency) parts of the radio spectrum.

 Finally, we’ll discuss the licensing requirements, operating modes, utilizing Ham or Amateur Radio as an alternative to using the PRS bands for emergency comms, other general information about EmComm, and how important we think it is that everyone hope for the best, but prepare for the worst.

-Stay on frequency by visiting often or signing up for our QST email news (below) and we’ll let you know when we add new articles.
+Stay on frequency by visiting often or signing up for our QST email news (below) and we’ll let you know when we add new articles or emergency radio gear.